food-drink

 Polaroid terraza alcazaba

-Location: Alcazaba Premium Hostel, Calle Alcazabilla, 12
+Alcazaba Premium Hostel, Calle Alcazabilla, 12.

 Budget-Friendly Rooftop Bars

 You don't need to spend a fortune for sunset views in Malaga.
+If you're watching your budget, check out our cheap eats guide too.

 Terraza Oasis (La Terraza San Telmo)